 During her career she has shared and rebuilt collective perspectives on how spaces impact productivity, health, and human relationships.
 She has published articles and given conferences, classes, interviews and consultancy in over 10 countries.

 She was educated in Mexico and has studied in Malaysia, China, Germany, England and the US.
 This has led to her unique perspective around human needs related to the built environment.
+She has developed her own 8-step methodology for design and consulting in which she combines bioenergetic design, environmental psychology and neuroscience applied to design.

 Karina believes the current global situation calls for a city created with the participation of all of its members.
 She aims to engage policy makers, designers, researchers, students and enthusiasts alike towards a productive outcome for the common good.
 That is the reason behind her partnership with the Centre of Conscious Design.